-If the D-1 is not required or has been completed, the Information Upload page will appear for the Refile/Piecemeal FIling.
+If the D-1 is not required or has been completed, the Information Upload page will appear for the Refile/Piecemeal filing.
 Please read the directions on the page carefully.
-The required documents for this filing, are displayed in the Required Documents Check List window.
+The required documents for this filing are displayed in the Required Documents Check List window.